pshokrol/LangChain-RAG-Pipeline-With-Evaluation/modules/2_chunking/exercises.md

-# Hour 2 Exercises: Chunking & Vector Stores
+# Part 2 Exercises: Chunking & Vector Stores

 > ✅ **Exercise style for this workshop:** keep each solution to a **small edit** (usually 3–15 lines) in existing files.